leukeleu/django-hidp/packages/hidp/docs/templates.md

 and set up a base layout.

 This template defines two blocks that all other templates depend on:
-- `title` - inside the HTML title tag
+- `title` - inside the HTML title tag.
-- `body` - inside the HTML body tag
+- `body` - inside the HTML body tag.

+This template also defines two blocks that you can extend to inject extra styles and/or
+scripts:
+- `extra_head` - inside the HTML head tag, after the `title` tag.
+- `extra_body` - inside the HTML body tag, below the `body` block.

 ## **accounts**